unsw-restech/restech-docs/docs/glossary.rst

 Cluster
 -------

 A computer cluster is a set of connected computers that work together so that, in many respects, they can be viewed as a single system.
 Using a cluster is referred to as High Performance Computing or HPC.
-Most will have a :ref:`def_mangement_plane` and several :ref:`def_compute_nodes`.
+Most will have a :ref:`def_management_plane` and several :ref:`def_compute_nodes`.

 .. _def_compute_nodes: